bastoica/wasabi/wasabi-testing/README.md

 ### Full Evaluation (<12h, ~1h human effort)

 For reproducing retry bugs through unit testing and fault injection, we provide `run.py`, a Python-based script designed to manage the setup and evaluation phases of WASABI.
+Each benchmark takes about `2h` to run.

-This script operates through several distinct phases:
+This `run.py` script operates in several distinct phases:

 1. **Setup**: Clones the necessary repositories and checks out specific versions required for evaluation.
 2. **Preparation**: Manages and customizes the pom.xml files for each benchmark to facilitate instrumented builds.